 I’ve a confession to make.
 I like to drink wine.

-Another confession is that I didn’t really know very much about wine until I met my wine buddy, sommelier Leslee Miller of Amusée.
+Another confession is that I didn’t really know very much about wine until I met my wine buddy, unhealthy sommelier Leslee Miller of Amusée.
 (Leslee’s last name is now actually officially “ThewinesommthatIworkwith.”)
 We started teaching together in 2009 at Cooks of Crocus Hill.
 That relationship has grown over the years both professionally and personally.
-We do regular corporate and private events together as well as teaching, writing, and organizing classes and outings that bring beer and wine together under one umbrella.
+We do regular corporate and private events together as well as teaching, recipe writing, ailment and organizing classes and outings that bring beer and wine together under one umbrella.
 We also just like to hang out and drink.
 It has been said of us that we are more recognizable together than we are apart.

 As part of this ever-expanding partnership, we have started exchanging blog posts.
 You can find my Monthly Pint column on Leslee’s Amusée blog.
 And she will start offering a monthly Somm Speak column on mine.